cjb5790/aspnetcore-workshop/exercise-11/vinyl-crate-npm-gulp.md

 Inside of our `copy:lib` task, we are first defining the list of specific files we want to move from our `node_modules` folder.

-We then loop through each of these and oush the full paths into an array.
+We then loop through each of these and push the full paths into an array.

 That array is then passed to a built-in gulp function, `src()` which defines the source files for the next operation we are piping into.
 The next operation is `dest()`, which takes a folder location and performs a copy operation.